pasindu651/ICS2O-Projects/Zodiac Sign App/README.md

 # Zodiac Sign App
-Javascript program that determines zodiac sign given birthday of user and displays a corresponding image.
+Javascript program that given birthday of user, determines zodiac sign and displays a corresponding image.